major-bison/Cyber-Security-Notes/networking/Network Protocols.md

 In a site-to-site VPN, entire remote networks connect to the main branch.
 All devices at the remote office send their traffic through a VPN gateway, which encrypts the data before sending it across the Internet.
 The encrypted traffic travels through the VPN tunnel and is decrypted only after reaching the main branch network.

-In a remote-access VPN, individual users connect directly to the main branch using a VPN client on their device.
+In a remote access VPN, individual users connect directly to the main branch using a VPN client on their device.
 This setup is common for remote workers and provides secure access to internal resources without exposing traffic to the public Internet.

 **VPN Tunneling and Internet Traffic Behavior**